Library

 • Library and Literacy Leaders contribute to the displays in the Library and have had book reviews put on display in Waterstones.

-• Library and Literacy Leaders also conduct student surveys and are involved in choosing Library stock.
+• Library and Literacy Leaders also are involved in choosing Library stock.

-• Book Week is held in November each year and includes visiting writers and competitions and we celebrate World Book Day with a range of exciting initiatives.
+• We celebrate World Book DAy with a range of exciting initiatives.

-• Students have been involved in shadowing the Carnegie Medal (the national children’s book award) and the annual North Herts Children’s Book Award.
+• Students have been involved in shadowing a variety of book awards such as, amongst others, the North Herts Children’s Book Award.

 Reading at TPS